openmod-tracker/amiris/docs/Get-Started/StepByStep.md

 ## Install AMIRIS-Py

 [AMIRIS-Py](https://gitlab.com/dlr-ve/esy/amiris/amiris-py/-/blob/main/README.md) enables you to install and execute AMIRIS with one command.
-If you like it more tedious, you may also run AMIRIS using FAME scripts directly, see [here](./FameioSetup.md).
 To install it, make sure you are in your AMIRIS Python environment (called "amirisEnv" above) and run

 ```